jeremyScript/ds-algo/notes/sorting.md

 ### Caveat

 You can do this by writing two separate functions: one that breaks down the array into smaller arrays (via recursion) and the other one that takes two sorted arrays and returns one sorted array.
+The reason you want to separate it into two smaller functions is 1) it's easier to unit test (e.g., `merge` separate from `mergeSort`) and 2) each function should really just do one thing.

 ### The Code